 And there you go, patient personas will help you create better targeting.

-Thinking this should be your first step in developing an effective marketing strategy?
+Are you thinking this should be your first step in developing an effective marketing strategy?

 Let’s talk about how we apply the patient persona.
 Since the patient persona is a detailed description of our target audience, it is what anchors our strategy.
 We align our communication styles and media plans to this persona.

 So let’s say our objective is to build a brand around a migraine treatment and generate new patients for a clinic who offers this treatment.

 After detailing the personas we learn that there are three main types of migraine sufferers:

 - Those who have accepted that migraines will happen and can live with it

 - Those who have severe migraines and can’t control the triggers